WaqasSaleem97/CC_F25/Lab_Tasks/Lab_6/Lab6.md

 Implement an interactive or non-interactive summation function and a demonstrated function that returns a numeric result.

 **Steps:**
-1. Write an interactive while-loop that accumulates numbers until `q` is entered and shows running totals (capture an example session).
+1. Write an interactive while-loop that accumulates numbers until `q` is entered and shows running totals.
    - Screenshot: `Q7_while_session.png`
-2. Add a function that accepts two numeric arguments, echoes or returns their sum, and demonstrate capturing its result in a variable.
+2. Add a function that accepts two numeric arguments, returns their sum, and demonstrate capturing its result in a variable.
    - Screenshot: `Q7_function_sum.png`

 ---